This information should not be relied upon as legal or professional advice. Read the disclaimer.

 In reaching a judgement about whether a student fulfils the ordinarily resident criteria, assessors rely on case law from UK courts and tribunals.
 It is possible for higher education providers and Student Finance England to reach different conclusions.

-‘The first day of the first academic year’
+‘The first day of the academic year’

 The official first day of an academic year is defined in regulations and is determined by a student’s course start date.
 It is: